Jim Kingham – Master of Ceremonies

 Margaret Dzbik – Violinist – Musician

 The Peninsula Singers are delighted that Margaret Dzbik is returning to our show band as a guest musician.
 Originally from Poland, she is a graduate of the University of Victoria.
 A violin teacher and a professional violinist for over 20 years, including seven years with the Victoria Symphony, she is also trained in choral, strings and band conducting.
 Margaret was a Sessional Instructor at the University of Victoria and has been teaching in elementary, middle and secondary schools in District 61.
 Margaret is also a busy mother of 2 daughters, and she enjoys hiking, reading, and travelling.
-We welcome Margaret back to celebrate Hooray for Hollywood! with the Singers and their appreciative audiences.

 Terry Erksine – Percussion – Musician

 Our “Prince of Percussion” has been playing with the Singers since Christmas of 2007.
 In that time he has created an amazing array of sounds that have added a rich background to every performance, such as thunder, the sound of a water fall, a variety of bells and the mighty chime from bell towers.
 “I love playing with the Peninsula Singers because it gives me an opportunity to branch out from the usual and create rhythm and sound that compliment the chorus,” he says.
 Terry lends his expertise to several other local bands including the Sidney Concert Band, The Organics Jazz Trio, and the 16 piece Bayside Big Ban.
 In addition he is part of the music team at St. John’s United Church in North Saanich.
 In the spring of 2017 he and the Sidney Concert Band traveled to Cuba, performing in five concerts in the eastern part of the country.
 While there, Terry studied Latin Percussion and played jointly with some very fine Cuban musicians.